hironytic/HNTask/Readme.md

 }
 ```

-## Creating New Task
+## Creating a New Task

 Use `HNTask.newTask()` to create a new task.
-It returns an unresolved (uncompleted) task object which is resolved or rejected when the operation is done.
-The passed block is called immediately to start asynchronous operation and it takes two function parameters, `resolve` and `reject`.
+It returns an unresolved (uncompleted) task object which should be resolved or rejected when the operation is done.
+The passed block is called immediately to start asynchronous operation.
+It takes two function parameters, `resolve` and `reject`.
 Call one of these function to resolve or reject the task.

 For convenience, you can also create a new task by `HNTask.resove()` or `HNTask.reject()`.
 These functions return a resolved or rejected task.
 Use these functions if you know the result of the task before creating it.